You're ready to fly off to your destination when the flight schedule board at the airport breaks the news to you:

 The problem, this time, is that it might be hard to find access to this kind of information.

-If your flight was delayed, you can entrust your compensation claim to ClaimCompass: we have the tools to determine the real reason of your delayed flight.
+If your flight was delayed, you can entrust your compensation claim to ClaimCompass:

 We've already mentioned some of the best live flight trackers but here's a summary: